alexeysp11/delivery-service-csharp/docs/backend/statisticalbackend.md

 - Analyzing customer feedback to identify patterns and trends in their satisfaction levels using methods such as sentiment analysis and clustering.
 - Identifying the most popular delivery routes and times to optimize delivery schedules using methods such as network analysis and data visualization.

+Getting reports:
+- Financial reports in the business report would include information about revenue, expenses, profitability, and cash flow.
+- Operational reports would provide data on the performance of the delivery service, such as delivery times and order accuracy.
+- Customer satisfaction reports would provide feedback from customers about their experience with the delivery service.
+- Inventory reports would detail the current stock levels of products.
+- Employee performance reports would provide information on the productivity and efficiency of employees.
+Such business report could also be retreived within the [trackperformance](../processes/manager/trackperformance.md) process.

 ## Processes

 - [Estimate employee performance](../processes/statisticalbackend/employeeperformance.md)